karinhogenbirk/famousProgrammers/Readme.md

 1. clone the repo
 2. run `npm install`
 3. run `npm run dev` to start the server in development mode (with nodemon)
+4. run `npm run prisma:seed` to create a prisma client database
+5. run `npx prisma studio` to access the database - you can check the votecount of the programmers here